FunkinCrew/awesome-funkin-resources/README.md

 - [FNF-Benjine](https://github.com/this-is-bennyk/FNF-Benjine) - Funkin' but in Godot, made by [BennyK](https://github.com/this-is-bennyk) and was used for [Funkin' VR](https://github.com/this-is-bennyk/Funkin-VR).
 - [FPS Plus](https://github.com/ThatRozebudDude/FPS-Plus-Public) - A fork of Funkin', as the name suggests, higher framerate, better input system, rebindable keys and more.
 [B-Side Redux](https://gamebanana.com/mods/42724) was made on this engine.
 - [Forever Engine Feather](https://github.com/Pluma-Team/Forever-Engine-Feather) - A fork of Forever Engine, that includes all of its features, a scripting system based on HScript, called SScript, reorganized codebase, an events system based off of Hypno's Lullaby v2 and fully softcoded weeks and characters.
-- [FunkiniOS](https://github.com/hadobedo/FunkiniOS) - A port of FNF to iOS devices, requires sideloading (thank god for the EU regulations)
+- [FunkiniOS](https://github.com/hadobedo/FunkiniOS) - A port of FNF to iOS devices, requires sideloading (thank god for the EU regulations).
+- [Edak Engine](https://github.com/Skullbite/Edak-Engine) - A fork of Kade Engine, with HScript support, softcoding, cleaner file system, configurable weeks and more.
+It also comes with B-Side Remixes Legacy's assets.

 [FNF-NewgroundsPort](https://github.com/AngelDTF/FNF-NewgroundsPort) - Rebuild of Funkin' 0.2.8 via reverse engineering.

 ### Building, Source Code Guides and Documentation
 - [Source Code Guide | OVERHAUL](https://gamebanana.com/tuts/13798) - That one famous GameBanana compile guide.
-Also includes tutorials, like adding songs, custom characters, etc. (**was originally targeted towards Funkin' 0.2.7.1**)
+Also includes tutorials, like adding songs, custom characters, etc. (**originally targeted towards Funkin' 0.2.7.1**)
 - [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine/wiki) - Psych Engine modding documentation (sorta outdated).
   - *Alternatively*, a more up-to-date Psych wiki exists, made by [CaptainBaldi](https://github.com/CaptainBaldi) and contributors, which you can view [here](https://github.com/CaptainBaldi/PsychRewrittenWiki/wiki).
 - [Codename Engine](https://github.com/YoshiCrafter29/CodenameEngine/wiki) - Codename Engine modding documenation.